Sanjana-kumari1997/Sanjana-kumari1997/README.md

 💡 Dedicated to solving real-world challenges by transforming raw data into meaningful and impactful strategies.

-📂 Feel free to browse my repositories below to see how I approach data-driven problem-solving and business analytics.
+📂 Dive into my repositories 💻 to discover projects where I tackle data challenges, uncover insights, and contribute to smarter analytics.

 🌟 Let’s make data-driven decisions that create a lasting impact! 🚀📊

 ---